MrLixm/MrLixm.github.io/content/blog/0008/substance-painter-color-management.rst

 But wait, wait ... what is OCIO ?
 Why should I use it ?

 `OCIO <https://opencolorio.readthedocs.io>`_
-is a color-management solution developed originaly by Sony Picture Imageworks aiming at enforcing color-management consistency between DCCs.
+is a color-management solution developed originally by Sony Picture Imageworks aiming at enforcing color-management consistency between DCCs.
 I recommend `having a read at the documentation <https://opencolorio .readthedocs.io/en/latest/concepts/overview/overview.html>`_ .